 Environmental responsibility for Reconomy is a commitment that goes beyond compliance.
 With the continuing need for ever decreasing and scarcely available materials, plus the existing and potentially catastrophic impact of climate change, valuing the environment has never been more critical.

 Delivering environmental value for Reconomy, environmental responsibility is a fundamental commitment that goes beyond compliance

 We continue to explore solutions for our customers that reduce carbon and the need for virgin materials.

 We’re actively contributing to industry-wide approaches to resource management through our partnership with the Supply Chain Sustainability School.

 0% renewable energy at Reconomy's head office

-0% reduction in carbon intensity across the group
+0% reduction in carbon intensity against turnover

 Compliance can mean different things to Reconomy’s many and varied customers, however they all demand assurance that their waste is being handled by an authorised contractor and disposed of compliantly.
 Through regular appraisals and self-assessments, we are ensuring the highest levels of legal and environmental compliance for ourselves, our customers and suppliers.